awsdocs/AWS-Kinesis-Video-Documentation/doc_source/examples-gstreamer-plugin.md

 ```

 Start streaming from the camera using the `gst-launch-1.0` command that is appropriate for your device\.

+**Note**
+On macOS, you can only stream video from a network camera when running GStreamer in a Docker container\.
+Streaming video from a USB camera on macOS in a Docker container is not supported\.

 For examples of using the `gst-launch-1.0` command to connect to a local web camera or a network RTSP camera, see [Launch Commands](#examples-gstreamer-plugin-launch)\.